Amazon at AEA: Empirical economics and research design

-Duflo, Bannerjee, and Kremer are known for championing what’s sometimes called empirical economics: the attempt to put microeconomics on a more secure empirical footing through experiments — both field experiments and natural experiments, in which circumstances enable the comparison of a population that receives an economic intervention with one that doesn’t.
+Duflo, Bannerjee, and Kremer are proponents of what’s sometimes called empirical economics: the attempt to put microeconomics on a more secure empirical footing through both field experiments and natural experiments.
+In natural experiments, circumstances conspire to enable the comparison of a population that receives an economic intervention with one that doesn’t.

 One famous example of a natural experiment is a study that Card and his colleague Alan Krueger conducted in the early 1990s, in which they investigated fast-food markets in two adjacent, demographically similar regions in Pennsylvania and New Jersey.
 One region had recently seen a minimum-wage hike, and the other hadn’t, but employment growth remained similar in both.

 The rise of empirical economics is frequently traced to a group of economists at Princeton University in the 1980s, which included Card, Krueger, and a graduate student who later became one of Duflo’s graduate advisors at MIT, Josh Angrist.

 “The textbooks that I was taught out of had very elaborate models with very little — almost no — evidence,” Card says.
 “Oftentimes in economics, there are too many perfectly good theoretical models, and no one knows ‘Is that one right or this one right?’
 So then it became, ‘Let's try and understand.’